immich-app/immich/docs/docs/administration/postgres-standalone.md

 # Preparing a pre-existing Postgres server

 While not officially recommended, it is possible to run Immich using a pre-existing Postgres server.
-This method is recommended for users that have some baseline level of familiarity with Postgres and the Linux command line.
+To use this setup, you should have a baseline level of familiarity with Postgres and the Linux command line.
 If you do not have these, we recommend using the default setup with a dedicated Postgres container.

 By default, Immich expects superuser permission on the Postgres database and requires certain extensions to be installed.
 This guide outlines the steps required to prepare a pre-existing Postgres server to be used by Immich.